 State Quota Seats | 85% of government & private college seats via state-level counselling |

-Expected Start Date of Registration | First Week of July 2025 |
+Start Date of Registration | First Round of Counselling started on 21st July 2025 |

 Eligibility Criteria | NEET UG 2025 qualified candidates |